TatianaLiakh/OPCUA-MCP/README.md

    - Call a method on an OPC UA object
    - Parameters: `object_node_id`, `method_node_id`, `arguments` (optional)
    - Returns: Method execution result

+7. **`get_all_variables`**
+   - Get all available variables from the OPC UA server
+   - Parameters: None
+   - Returns: Comprehensive list of all variables with their properties (name, node ID, value, data type, description)

 ## Deployment & Installation